 Since 2015 PichiAvo have carried out projects at some of the leading venues in international urban art, including the legendary Houston Bowery Wall in New York (2017), where theirs was the first painting intervention by European artists.
-In 2019 they created a monumental 26-metre-high sculpture for the Fallas festival in Valencia and held their first major exhibition in the El Carme public cultural centre.
-In April 2019 they executed the second largest mural in the world in the city of Porto, in collaboration with the celebrated Portuguese artist Vhils.
+In April 2019 they executed the second largest mural in the world in the city of Porto, in collaboration with the celebrated artist Vhils.

-“Valencia-born artists pichi and avo, otherwise known as pichiavo, installed an 85-foot-tall neoclassical sculpture only to have it set ablaze. the neoclassical sculpture was made to commemorate the start of spring on the annual las fallas festival in valencia where it was burn during the peak of the event along with 700 others throughout the city.”
+“Valencia-born artists Pichi and Avo, otherwise known as Pichiavo, installed an 85-foot-tall neoclassical sculpture only to have it set ablaze.
+The sculpture was made to commemorate the start of spring on the annual las fallas festival in Valencia where it was burn during the peak of the event along with 700 others.”

 “From art galleries in Valencia to building facades in Berlin, PichiAvo’s work ignites the curiosities of countless fans and followers, no matter where it pops up in the world.
 Fusing Classical and Urban Art, exploding with colour, movement and narrative, PichiAvo’s projects are impossible to miss.”